 Job Title: Capital Asset Specialist

-The purpose of this position is to coordinate and monitor public housing construction and rehabilitation projects to ensure compliance with construction documents, work schedules, cost estimates, and U.S. Department of Housing and Urban Development and DHC regulations and standards.
+The purpose of this position is to coordinate and monitor public and affordable housing construction and rehabilitation projects to ensure compliance with construction documents, work schedules, cost estimates, and U.S. Department of Housing and Urban Development and DHC regulations and standards in support of the DHC transition to the Asset Management Model.
 Work is performed under the general managerial direction of the Capital Asset Manager.